1KitCat1/desirium-contract/README.md

    - Total donations received
    - Token mint address that the wishlist accepts

-2. **Platform Account**: Acts as an intermediary to collect tokens from donors before they are swapped and sent to the wishlist owner.
+2. **Platform Account**: Acts as an intermediary to collect tokens from donors before they are sent to the wishlist owner.

 ## Contract Functions